Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-A true interdisciplinary engagement between
+A true interdisciplinary

-pedagogy etc.) is necessary to counter the worldwide crisis, that is also
+philosophy, sociology, pedagogy etc.) is necessary to counter the worldwide

-democracy crisis, as the arise of populism shows.
-Human being must be addressed
+crisis, that is also democracy crisis, as the arise of populism shows.
+Human

-to a new educational challenge that involves culture.
-On this level,
+being must be addressed to a new educational challenge that involves culture.

-perspective, the aim of this essay is to focus on the concept of limit, in its
+role.
+From this perspective, the aim of this essay is to focus on the concept

-double meaning – as limit to power and as limit to recognize the other person
+of limit, in its double meaning – as limit to power and as limit to recognize

-constitutionalism and of italian Constitution that
+pluralism, is a key concept of constitutionalism and of italian Constitution

-must be deeply rooted in culture.
+that must be deeply rooted in culture.

 ANTONIO RUGGERI